-Lubrication is governed by oestrogen levels, on average we produce 2- 3g moisture per day.
+Lubrication is governed by estrogen levels; which on average women produce 2- 3g moisture per day.
 This protects the vagina and labia, keeping it healthy.
 The fluid is also slightly acidic so protects the vagina against bacterial and urinary infections.
 Bartholin’s glands just inside the vagina produce extra fluid during foreplay and sexual arousal.
 This extra fluid is slippery and enables comfortable intercourse.

-Low oestrogen levels (like those experienced during menopausal transition) can cause vaginal changes including thinner, shorter, drier less elastic walls, and itching or burning sensations because the vaginal pH is less acidic so less capable of fighting infections.
+Low estrogen levels (like those experienced during menopausal transition) can cause vaginal changes including thinner, shorter, drier less elastic walls, and itching or burning sensations because the vaginal pH is less acidic, and therefore less capable of fighting infections.

 Absolutely not!
 The myth that lubricants are only used when there is a problem must be squashed.
 Quality lubricants benefit women of all ages to increase sexual pleasure for both them and their partner.

 You may think lubricants are messy but sex is meant to be messy, noisy, fun, pleasurable and yes, at times, even a little embarrassing.
 So, don't be afraid to have a laugh and a cuddle if it is!